-In July this year the Commonwealth Government will cut almost 30% of funding to community legal centres across Australia.
+In July this year, the Federal Government will cut almost 30 per cent of funding to community legal centres across Australia.

-Malcolm Turnbull and George Brandis must reverse these funding cuts to community legal centres, to ensure grandparents get the legal help they need and the protection they deserve.
+Malcolm Turnbull must reverse these funding cuts to community legal centres to ensure grandparents get the legal help they need and the protection they deserve.

-Opinion of James Farrell, Director, Community Legal Centres Queensland
+James Farrell is Community Legal Centres Queensland director